Cargo plane flying over shipping containers

 New duty rates for international postal shipments

-There are two customs options for international postal shipments, at least for now.
-Transportation carriers may select either option but must apply the same methodology to all postal shipments during a given period.
-Importers may change the methodology once per calendar month (or on another schedule determined by CBP) so long as they notify CBP at least 24 hours in advance.
+From August 29, 2025, to February 28, 2026, there were two customs options for international postal shipments.
+Transportation carriers could select either option but needed to apply the same methodology to all postal shipments during a given period.
+Importers could change the methodology once per calendar month (or on another schedule determined by CBP) so long as they notified CBP at least 24 hours in advance.

 1. Ad valorem duty methodology.
 Apply the duty imposed on the country of origin under the International Emergency Economic Powers Act (IEEPA).
 The tariff must be assessed on the value of each dutiable postal item (package).